Teams called to serve

 Youth & young adults – We care passionately that the younger generations of our church grow closer to Jesus and so we have a team that aims to empower them within our community.

-The Winchester Catholic History Society – This Society has a diverse programme of Speakers and meets on the evening of the first Monday of the month.
-There are regular trips to places of historical interest.
+The Winchester Catholic History Society – This Society has a diverse programme of Speakers and meets regularly.
+There are also trips to places of historical interest.
 Further information here….

 Catholic Women’s League – A worldwide organisation, united in friendship and love.
 We aim to support various charities and to care for those in need.
 Winchester Section, based at St. Peter’s, meets on 3rd Thursday of the month in the Pastoral Centre between 4.30pm and 6.30pm, concluding with the Thursday 7.00pm Mass in St. Peter’s.
 Further information here….